kaldor/TestRail-Plus/README.md

 # TestRail+
-Chrome / Firefox Extension for supercharging the TestRail workflow
+Chrome / Firefox Extension for supercharging the TestRail workflow.

 # Features
 1. Allow navigating to a similiar case in the other suites.